Dr Abid Khan, Medical Director

 Ruth is dedicated to ensuring that research thrives across the NHS, academic and industry sectors, and is active in developing partnerships and collaborations to enable easier, faster research delivered and disseminated across the NHS.
 Ruth works extensively with partners to lead business development and innovation, striving to ensure we have delivery of high quality research to benefit patients, public, staff and researchers.

-Ruth is also provides direct Senior Management support to the Medical Director, exercising a high level of discretion and authority in decision-making and actions including: building and maintaining relationships with key stakeholders, senior staff management, budget management and other managerial aspects of the medical directorate.
+Ruth also provides direct Senior Management support to the Medical Director, exercising a high level of discretion and authority in decision-making and actions including: building and maintaining relationships with key stakeholders, senior staff management, budget management and other managerial aspects of the medical directorate.

 The delivery team, led by Research Delivery Manager Liz Glaves, work specifically on research studies that are approved by the National Institute of Health Research.
 These are often national or international studies, and can range from clinical drug trials to questionnaire based studies that span a broad range of physical and mental health care specialities.